sjproctor/rails_challenges/blog_post_challenge/README.md

 # Blog Post Challenge

 ### Story: As a developer, I can create a blog application.
-### As a developer, my blog post can have a title and content.
-- As a developer, I can add new blog posts to my database.
-- As a user, I can see all the blog titles listed on the home page of the application.
-- As a user, I can click on the title of a blog and be routed to a page where I see the title and content of the blog post I selected.
-- As a user, I can navigate back to the home page.
-- As a user, I can click a button that will take me to a page where I can create a blog post.
-- As a user, I see a form I can fill out to create a new blog post.
-- As a user, I can click a button that will submit my blog post to the application.
-- As a user, I can see my blog title listed on the home page.
-### Stretch Challenges
-- As a user, I can delete my blog post.
-- As a user, I can update my blog post.

-### Set Up

 - Create a new rails app
 ```
 rails new blog_post_challenge -d postgresql -T